 Thankfully, I now have a period app that can tell me when my last period was.
 But I only really check that to diagnose the new bout of anger and despair that’s just come over me.

-‘Oh look, I’m absolutely fucking raging, let’s just check my period app to see if it’s real, or just my stupid hormones again.’
+‘Oh look, I’m absolutely raging, let’s just check my period app to see if it’s real, or just my stupid hormones again.’

 During ovulation my body and mind are completely messed up.
 My body tells my mind that it’s ready for dat sweet sweet spermatozoa and my mind goes: “Great!
 Let me just see if there’s any about!”
 My mind then looks over to my partner, sees she’s low on sperm and decides that she’s not the right person for me and plants seeds of doubts about our relationship.

 The next few days of ovulation then continue with me feeling bad about everything and everyone in my life.
-So instead of: “Look honey, I’m ovulating, let’s pretend to make a baby!” it’s more “Look honey, I’m ovulating, get the fuck out of the flat.”
+So instead of: “Look honey, I’m ovulating, let’s pretend to make a baby!” it’s more “Look honey, I’m ovulating, get the f out of the flat.”

 On the rag